-Boris Grundl is a non-fiction author, management trainer, entrepreneur, owner of the Grundl Leadership Academy and as a wheelchair athlete Olympian.
+Boris Grundl is a non-fiction author, management trainer, entrepreneur, owner of the Grundl Leadership Academy and, as a wheelchair athlete, an Olympic participant.

 After graduating from high school in the year 1984 and serving as a reserve officer at the paratrooper battalion in Calw, Boris Grundl 1986 began studying sports science at the German Sport University in Cologne.
 At the same time he was a tennis player.
 In December 1990 Grundl injured himself seriously: In a cliff drop in Puerto Vallarta / Mexico, he broke his cervical vertebra and contracted a quadriplegia, a special form of spinal cord injury in which all four limbs are affected.
 Boris Grundl, now on a wheelchair, resumed his studies in sports science in August 1992.
 He also studied psychology at the University of Cologne.